yujiri8/yujiri.xyz/argument/left_right.md

 </div>

-### Axis 4: The invention of gender identity.
+### Axis 4: Gender identity.

 <div class="indent">

-Opposite to their rhetoric about gender being unimportant, leftists see gender as a psychological "identity" chosen by the individual and [you're a hateful bigot](/argument/fizzy_trans) if you ever suggest that changing your "gender identity" [is a less-than-admirable thing to do](/protagonism/gender).
+Leftists believe in the concept of gender identity as a thing separate from sex and that people should be considered to be of the gender they identify as rather than the one they were born as.
+Most or many leftists also believe that gender identity is a choice, and it's cruel to ever criticize that choice for any reason.

-Rightists do not invent a fake concept of gender as separate from sex.
+Rightists generally don't believe gender identity is a valid concept.

 </div>